-- 20. As of September 22nd, 2021 the Government of NB requires masks to be mandatory in all indoor public spaces. - 21.
+- 20. Since September 22nd, 2021 the Government of NB requires masks to be mandatory in all indoor public spaces. - 21.
 While masks are not required by individuals while participating in an organized sport or fitness activity (as per Public Health Act Section 9.1(4)), they must be worn indoors at all other times.
 If some sports are able to incorporate wearing a mask into play or on a team bench, that is encouraged. - 22.
-Spectators must wear masks at all times indoor except when they are eating or drinking while seated in areas that meet physical distancing of 2m and/or physical barrier requirements. - 23.
+Spectators attending a sporting event where proof of vaccination is required must wear masks at all times indoor except when they are eating or drinking while seated.
+Masks should only be removed during brief periods of food/beverage consumption. - 23.
 Although masks are not required in outdoor settings, consider maintaining mask use by participants, coaches, volunteers and spectators off the field of play in public spaces where physical distancing cannot be maintained. - 24.
 While organizations are not required to ask for proof of medical exemption from wearing masks, they could require it as per their own policies to ensure the safety of their staff and patrons.
 This article provides more information. - 25.
 Individuals with a medical exemption to vaccination or children under the age of 12 who are not eligible for vaccination are not required to wear a mask during organized sport or physical activity; however, given their personal level of risk and lack of vaccine protection, it is recommended that they choose layers of protective measures that best fit the situation. - 26.
 Data shows that children most frequently acquire COVID-19 from adults.
 For that reason, organizations should consider requiring mask use by coaches and officials in U12 programming. - 27.
 Understand that sport and recreation facilities may have additional requirements related to mask use and physical distancing.